Cancel anytime

 Core Business Areas

-- Oilfield Services & Equipment (OFSE): Offers products and services for drilling, evaluation, completion, production, and intervention of oil and gas wells.
+- Oilfield Services and Equipment (OFSE): Provides products and services for drilling, evaluation, completion, production, and intervention of oil and natural gas wells.

 Leadership and Structure